-- 3) Reservations information about services and seating assignments - a) If a person with a disability identifies the nature of their disability when making a reservation with a carrier, the carrier will: - 1. discuss with the person their needs in relation to their disability and the services offered by the carrier in relation to those needs; - 2. before assigning a passenger seat to a person with a disability, inform the person of the passenger seats that are available in the class of service that the person has requested and that have equipment and facilities that best meet the accessibility needs of that person, such as a wheelchair-accessible washroom or a passenger seat that has additional leg room, a larger seat pitch or movable armrests:
+- 3) Reservations information about services and seating assignments - a) If a person with a disability identifies the nature of their disability when making a reservation with a carrier, the carrier will: - 1. discuss with the person their needs in relation to their disability and the services offered by the carrier in relation to those needs; - before assigning a passenger seat to a person with a disability, inform the person of the passenger seats that are available in the class of service that the person has requested and that have equipment and facilities that best meet the accessibility needs of that person, such as a wheelchair-accessible washroom or a passenger seat that has additional leg room, a larger seat pitch or movable armrests:

 - in assigning a passenger seat to a person with a disability, take into account the person's opinion with respect to which seats would best meet the accessibility needs of that person; and - 4. where a person is travelling with a support person, ensure that the person and the support person are seated together. - b) The carrier will advise the person if information and/or documents are required to permit the carrier to assess any request for service, as per (F)(3) below.
-The carrier will also advise the person that the information and/or documents must be filed within 48 hours and that the assessment of the request may take up to 2 business days after receipt of the information and/or documents. - 4) Confirmation of services and communication of information - a) The carrier will indicate in the record of a person's travel reservation the services that the carrier will provide to the person. - b) The carrier will provide a written confirmation of the services that it will provide to the person. - c) The carrier will ensure that any announcements made to passengers concerning stops, delays, schedule changes, connections, and on-board services and the claiming of baggage is in visual, verbal and/or written format. - 5) Services for which no advance notice is required - a) The services identified in (3) below will be provided at no additional fare or charge. - b) The carrier will not require a person with a disability to file information and/or documents, including a medical certificate, to support any request for services identified in (3) below. - c) Upon request, the carrier will: - 1.
-Assist passengers with disabilities for which an attendant is not required. - 2.
-Reasonably accommodate special seating requirements as a result of medical conditions, or injury.
+The carrier will also advise the person that the information and/or documents must be filed within 48 hours and that the assessment of the request may take up to 2 business days after receipt of the information and/or documents. - 4) Confirmation of services and communication of information - a) The carrier will indicate in the record of a person's travel reservation the services that the carrier will provide to the person. - b) The carrier will provide a written confirmation of the services that it will provide to the person. - c) The carrier will ensure that any announcements made to passengers concerning stops, delays, schedule changes, connections, and on-board services and the claiming of baggage is in visual, verbal and/or written format. - 5) Services for which no advance notice is required - a) The services identified in (3) below will be provided at no additional fare or charge. - b) The carrier will not require a person with a disability to file information and/or documents, including a medical certificate, to support any request for services identified below. - Regardless of when a person with a disability makes the request for the following services, the carrier will: - a) Assist the person with checking in at the check-in counter; - b) Permit the person, if they are unable to use an automated self-service kiosk or other automated check-in or ticketing process, to advance to the front of the line at a check-in counter or ticket counter; - c) If the person is in a wheelchair, a boarding chair or any other device in which they are not independently mobile while waiting at a terminal for departure after check-in or in order to transfer to another segment of their trip, provide the person with a place to wait that is close to personnel who are available to provide assistance to the person and who will periodically inquire about the person's needs, and attend to those needs: